 dative, typically the case of the indirect object, but sometimes also denoting "motion toward."
 In old Germanic languages, the "fourth case," catch-all for I.E. dative, ablative, locative and other cases.

-diminutive, a form of a word used to express smallness, as ringlet is the dim. of ring.
+diminutive, a form of a word used to express smallness, as ringlet is the diminutive of ring.

-dissimilation, the process by which a word with a repeated sound changes one of the two; Latin peregrinus became Fr. pelerin ("pilgrim") by dissimilation.
+dissimilation, the process by which a word with a repeated sound changes one of the two; Latin peregrinus became French pelerin ("pilgrim") by dissimilation.

-Dravidian, non-Indo-European language family centered in southern India, including Tamil, Telugu.
+Dravidian, non-Indo-European language family centered in southern India, including Tamil and Telugu.

 Dutch, West Germanic language spoke in the Netherlands, descended from the Low German dialects of the Franks and Saxons.